BHM871/instagram/README.md

             <div id="register-presenter">
                 <h3><a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/register/presenter">presentation</a></h3>
                 <p>
-                    <b>- This layer contains three presenter, one for each fragment that needs something that is not the responsibility of the view.</b>
+                    <b>- This layer contains three presenter, one for each fragment that needs do something in database.</b>
                 <p>
                     - The <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/register/presenter/RegisterEmailPresenter.kt">RegisterEmailPresenter</a> which is responsible for validating email arriving from the View, calls the Model layer and defines the function that will call in the View.
                 </p>